Invasion (Harry novel): Plot

 The U.S. must make a decision as the Chinese invasion forces in Central America gather steam: to build traditional naval super-carriers to meet the new Chinese ones or to build highly-experimental arsenal ships that can fire thousands of missiles at once, shower its target with overwhelming force, and have a crew of only around 100 because of the extent of automation.
 They might be more effective but are also untested, and the U.S. does not have the resources for both.
 Baker decides to back the arsenal ships.

 As the likelihood of invasion via the Gulf of Mexico comes, many Americans leave the exposed states.
 The Joint Chiefs of Staff are not sure if that is another diversion attempt and the Chinese might come from the East or the West Coasts.
 The U.S. President orders the military to plan for those eventualities as well.
-A full War economy along with total mobilization is called up, including all able-bodied women, includeing the U.S. President's daughter.
+A full war economy along with total mobilization is called up, including the U.S. President's daughter.

 Baker refuses to order a nuclear strike and orders the military to meet the threat with only conventional arms.
 He is convinced that any nuclear strike will lead to a series of escalating exchanges and will leave both countries so destroyed that neither side can achieve any victory.

 Baker frequently meets in the situation room, or the Map Room of the White House, which is returned to its original purpose, to oversee plans.
 There is tension between the Chinese military and the civilian leaderships, and Baker tries to make a behind-the-scenes deal with the civilian leaders.
 Baker tells the National Security Council, "We will die as a united nation of 50 states or we will win; there will be no territorial concessions."